-The NASSCOM Product Conclave brings together one of the largest congregations of startups and investors in India.
+The NASSCOM Product Conclave (NPC 2016) brought together one of the largest congregations of startups and investors in India.
 Despite a slowdown in investments from venture capitalists and angel investors this year, there was a sizeable assembly of startups at the NPC 2016 held at Bengaluru recently.
 There were companies from diverse domains such as software, mobile technology, banking, artificial intelligence, healthcare, retail, robotics, energy management, etc.

 NASSCOM has created a structured and competitive way to recognize startups with the most potential, through its ‘Emerge 50’ initiative.
 Here are some interesting and innovative startups at Nasscom Product Conclave that caught our attention with their unique products –

 It was interesting to see someone using a virtual reality viewer to show videos.
 Byond Travel is an experiential travel platform that designs and executes immersive travel journeys in over 50 locations.
 However, it is just another interesting offbeat travel service provider in the market.
 Byond Travel actively builds an engaged community of travelers who come together to share their passion through ‘Lime Diaries’, a speaker series for travel stories and travel clubs, that meet once a month.
 Lime Diaries shares some of the stories through virtual reality videos that create an awe-inspiring visual experience of a 360 degree view that replicates the real experience of a traveler.
 So your travel can’t be more experiential than this!